slaskk/slaskk/README.md

 ### About Me

-▹ Likes building & breaking things &nbsp;•&nbsp; ▹ Side projects, tools & scripts<br/>
-▹ Always learning something new &nbsp;•&nbsp; ▹ Windows & Linux<br/>
-▹ [add your focus/interests here]
+I like building things and figuring out how stuff works under the hood.<br/>
+Most of my time goes into side projects, tools, and random scripts.<br/>
+I'm always picking up something new — right now it's [add what you're learning].<br/>
+I work across Windows and Linux, whatever the project needs.

 </div>